 When it comes to divorce mediation, Santa Rosa-based Wine Country Family Law & Bankruptcy Office, P.C. offers clients skilled assistance.

 We believe if you can avoid the courtroom, you and your family will be much better off today and for years to come.

 One of the ways you can avoid the courtroom is through use of a skilled mediating family court lawyer.

 Our Santa Rosa divorce and family law mediators, Thomas Shields and L. Bailey Penzotti, are experienced in helping families achieve outcomes that save clients money and achieve resolution sooner.

-We want to help you obtain assistance quickly while the Sonoma County family law court may not be operating at full capacity.
-Due to the Corona Virus pandemic, the Sonoma County family law court is back-logged usually resulting in long delays for court hearings.
-Mediation is a way to work remotely now with our skilled mediator to help resolve Sonoma County custody, visitation, and divorce-related issues, particularly during the Corona Virus COVID-19 pandemic.
+Mediation is a way to work with our skilled mediator to help resolve Sonoma County custody, visitation, and divorce-related issues.
 Mediation can be used to resolve your entire divorce or custody matter without the need to go to court.

 What is Mediation?